firebase/firebase-ios-sdk/README.md

 #### Accessing Firebase Source Snapshots

 All of the official releases are tagged in this repo and available via CocoaPods.
-If you'd like to access a local source snapshot or unreleased branch that it is also possible via Podfile directives like the following:
+To access a local source snapshot or unreleased branch, use Podfile directives like the following:

 To access FirebaseFirestore via a branch:
 ```